 You'll learn:

-What is the purpose of life insurance for kids?
+What is the purpose of life insurance for children?

 Most people think of life insurance as something that grown-ups need, but there are actually several good reasons for parents to buy life insurance for their kids.